Federico-Tremolada/enthesis-fem-model/README.md

 The main objective is to evaluate whether functionally graded materials (FGMs) can reduce stress concentrations compared to sharp interfaces, and to identify the most mechanically effective transition law.

+---

+## Key Engineering Insight

+This study shows that the **shape of the stiffness gradient directly controls stress transfer mechanisms** at the interface.

+A power-law distribution with exponent **n = 3** was identified as the optimal configuration, providing:

+- reduced stress concentration
+- smooth load transfer
+- distributed elastic energy storage

+This demonstrates that **interface performance can be tuned through material grading**, not only material selection.

+---

 ## Why This Matters

 Understanding stress transfer in graded interfaces is critical for: